-Most tutoring this Fall is in the Class of '56 Academic Success Center Building on the 1st floor in the open, tabled study space and the tutoring rooms.
+Most tutoring is in the Class of '56 Academic Success Center Building on the 1st floor in the open, tabled study space and the tutoring rooms.
 The tutors will be wearing nametags and the table signs will identify the specific courses.

 Regular Semester Hours: